shivateja-madipalli/ChessGameMovements/README.md

 #### Execution
 * Run ```node chess_movements.js``` in command line
-* The Types of Boards can be choosen by passing required index in
+* The Board type can be choose by passing required index in
 ```javascript
 let board = BOARD.getBoard(2);
 ```